 be permanent, not temporary.

-If a business hires a customer in a temp-to-hire position for all employees, the job is acceptable as long as the customer will be considered for non-temporary employment after the probationary period ends.
+If a business hires a customer in a temp-to-hire position the job is acceptable if not considered short-term or project specific employment that will end upon completion of the project.
+Pro re nata (PRN) or “as needed” employment is allowed, as long as the customer can achieve all employment conditions outlined on the VR1845B.
 VR will not accept temporary seasonal employment placements.
+Temporary seasonal employment pertains to labor performed at certain seasons or periods of the year and which may not be continuous or carried out throughout the year.

 VR pays for job placement only if the customer is placed with an organization or business that is not owned, operated, controlled, or governed by the service provider providing the job placement service.
 Service providers that are state agencies, state universities, or facilities that are a part of a state university system are exempt from this requirement.

+The job placement count begins on the first day worked by the customer for the employer or the day after the VR1845B is updated so all non-negotiable employment conditions, 50% of negotiable employment conditions, and an employment goal are achieved.

-If a customer loses a job or is not working the required weekly hours, as outlined in the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, the customer's progression within the benchmark is frozen until:
+If a customer loses a job, is not working the required weekly hours, or meeting nonnegotiable employment conditions as outlined in the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, the customer's progression within the benchmark is frozen until:

 the customer becomes employed again;

-the customer begins working the required hours; or
+the customer begins working the required hours and is achieving all nonnegotiable employment conditions; or

-the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, is amended.
+the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, is amended.

 Bundled Job Placement Services cannot be purchased with On-the-Job Training (OJT), Apprenticeship, or Supported Employment.
 Job Skills Training can be purchased with Bundled Job Placement Services when determined appropriate by the VR counselor.